MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 ---
-title: About the Azure Stack HCI OEM license
+title: Azure Stack HCI OEM license overview
-description: Learn about the Azure Stack HCI OEM license, its benefits, requirements, and mixed-node scenarios that might cause billing conflicts.
+description: Learn about the Azure Stack HCI OEM license, its benefits, license requirements, activation, and more.
 author: ronmiab
-ms.topic: conceptual
+ms.topic: overview
-ms.date: 03/13/2024
+ms.date: 05/02/2024
 ms.author: robess
 ms.reviewer: alkohli
 ms.subservice: azure-stack-hci
-# customer intent: As a content developer, I want to provide customers with the appropriate Azure Stack HCI OEM license information so that they can have a clear understanding of what the license covers for their purchase.
+# customer intent: As a content developer, I want to provide customers with the appropriate Azure Stack HCI OEM license information so that they can have a clear understanding of what the license is and how it can be beneficial to them.
 ---

-# About the Azure Stack HCI OEM license
+# Azure Stack HCI OEM license overview

 [!INCLUDE [applies-to](../includes/hci-applies-to-23h2.md)]

-This article covers the Azure Stack HCI OEM license, its benefits, license requirements, and more.
+This article covers the Azure Stack HCI OEM license, its benefits, license requirements, activation, and more.

-## About the license
+## About the OEM license

-The Azure Stack HCI OEM pre-installed license is designed for Azure Stack HCI hardware including Azure Stack HCI Premier Solutions, integrated systems, and validated nodes.
+The Azure Stack HCI OEM license is designed for Azure Stack HCI hardware including [Azure Stack HCI Premier Solutions, integrated systems, and validated nodes](https://azurestackhcisolutions.azure.microsoft.com/#/catalog?systemType=PremierSolution).
 The license remains valid for the lifetime of the hardware, covers up to 16 cores, and includes three essential services for your cloud infrastructure:

 - Azure Stack HCI
 - Azure Kubernetes Services (AKS)